rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 ~~~~

 The child thread take a reference to `vec`, which in turn resides in
 the stack frame of `parent`.
-When `parent` exists, the stack frame is
+When `parent` exits, the stack frame is
 popped, but the child thread is none the wiser.
 Oops!

 To rule out such memory unsafety, Rust's basic thread spawning API